Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Compactness

 where we used that $f\geq f_\mathrm{min} >0$ on $U_{\delta/2}$.
 From this it follows that

 \end{proof}

 In \cite{ACS2021} a similar result was obtained using a regularization related to the energy and using the Euler-Lagrange equation to derive the Lipschitz continuity.
-This approach would also work in the new setting and one could obtain Lemma \ref{lem:def_set_X_eps} with $n=\xi^{-1}$.
-However, our new approach has two major advantages: The first one is that the proofs are shorter and more elegant.
-The second (and main) reason is that we now have control over the gradient of the approximation as well, contrary to the approach in \cite{ACS2021}.
+This approach would also work in the new setting and one could obtain Lemma~\ref{lem:def_set_X_eps} with $n=\xi^{-1}$.
+However, the new approach has \ds{the advantage to be \emph{local} and provide us without effort the local estimates which lead to the lower bounds in Section~\ref{subsec:compactness_alpha_0}}.

-From \eqref{lem:def_set_X_eps:eq_size_X_eps} it follows that the volume of the union of balls in \eqref{lem:def_set_X_eps:eq_covering} converges to zero for $\eta,\xi\rightarrow 0$ and $n\sim \xi^{-1}$.
+From \eqref{lem:def_set_X_eps:eq_size_X_eps} it follows that the volume of the union of balls in \eqref{lem:def_set_X_eps:eq_covering} converges to zero for $\eta,\xi\rightarrow 0$ and $n\sim \xi^{-a}$, \ds{$a\in [1,2)$}.
 The same holds true for the union of the surfaces of those balls.
-Note however that the sum of the diameters is not bounded and diverges like $\eta^{-1}$.
+Note however that the sum of the diameters is not bounded and diverges.
 With the tool developed in \cite{Bethuel1994} and used in \cite{Canevari2015a,ACS2021} it would be possible to derive a bound, namely the sum of diameters can be shown to be bounded.